losedavidpb/tokenizer-doc-moodle-mod_vpl/source/chapters/tokenizer_rules.rst

 **default_token**

-   The token's name for next state. ``default_token`` is used to consider cases on which any rules has not match but it is known the type of the token.
+   The token's name for the next state. ``default_token`` is used to consider cases in which any rules has not match but it is known the type of the token.
 For example::

       {